Hey, I'm Marcella!

 Welcome to my blog!

-I love to write, take random pictures of things, people and places, do handcrafts and DIY projects outside of work.
-I started this blog because I wanted to share stories about my encounters in and out of work.
-Being a woman daring to pursue a career in a field traditionally dominated by men and gender-stereotyped is not an easy feat but deep down in my heart of hearts with all the many things I can do or be, I cannot think of anything that excites me as much as surgery.
+I love to write, take random photographs of people and places, and do DIYs.
+I started this blog to share stories about my encounters in and out of work.
+Being a woman daring to pursue a career in a field traditionally dominated by men and gender-stereotyped is not an easy feat but deep down in my heart of hearts with all the many things I can do or be, I cannot think of anything that excites me as much as surgery!

-Follow my journey into the unknown as I try to navigate my way into being a global surgeon, a researcher and find that 'work-life balance' (whatever that is 😃😁).
+Follow my journey into the unknown as I try to navigate my way into being an ortho/trauma surgeon, a global health researcher and find that 'work-life balance' (whatever that is 😃😁).